 Captain Samuel Bartlett in the Arctic: one of the forerunners

-I’ve been visiting lots of archives in recent years, doing research for my forthcoming book, Unchained Man: The Arctic Life and Times of Captain Robert Abram Bartlett.
-One of these cool places was the Caird Library at the National Maritime Museum in Greenwich, England.
+I’ve been visiting lots of archives in recent years, doing research for my new book, Unchained Man: The Arctic Life and Times of Captain Robert Abram Bartlett.
+One of the cool places was the Caird Library at the National Maritime Museum in Greenwich, England.
 Here I came across a piece of paper from 1878 that caught my eye.
 It was the Certificate of Competency as Master of Captain Samuel Bartlett, the uncle of Bob Bartlett.
 Captain Sam was one of the first Newfoundlanders to earn this prestigious certificate.

 He put it to good use and spent his career sailing all over the North Atlantic and Arctic oceans, the forerunner of his famous nephew.